Mikrotik Dual Wan

 Following is a complete script for Mikrotik to combine/load balance two DSL lines.
 In this example, I used MikrotikT RB750 5 ports router.

-2 ports were connected with two difference DSL Routers,
+2 ports were connected with two different DSL Routers,

 and 3rd port was connected with User LAN.

-Both DSL are of same speed , i.e 10Mb each.
+Both DSLs are of the same speed, i.e 10Mb each.